Information and Policies

 PLANTING AND LOCATION:

 Dahlias thrive in full sun and should be planted in a location that receives a minimum of 6-8 hours of sun, but would prefer afternoon shade in hotter areas.
 Wait until all danger of frost has passed before planting.
 It’s best to wait until the ground temperature is at least 55-60 degrees.
 Delay planting if there is a heavy rain in the forecast.
 Do not water until you see sprouts appear from the soil, as newly planted tubers are prone to rotting if the soil is too wet.
 Dahlias will grow quite large and most varieties will require support.
 It’s best to add your supporting system before planting to prevent damage.
 Add a ground cover to control weeds and retain moisture.
-We prefer wood chips, but straw is also a good option.
+We prefer wood chips.
+Straw is also a good option, but be very careful where it any sourced as many field are sprayed with broad leaf herbicides that will leach into your soil and cause problems.

 FERTILIZER AND SOIL HEALTH: